fsvreddit/bot-bouncer/README.md

 * Add new evaluator for suspect social links
 * Add new evaluator for suspicious first posts
 * Add new evaluators for OnlyFans bots with specific characteristics
+* Add new evaluator for edited comments that match certain characteristics
 * Internal changes to support operations on /r/BotBouncer

 ## v1.7.0